samieze/aMuSE/README.md

 #### aMuSE

-The directory `aMuSE` contains the implementation of aMuSE/aMuSE* as well as the scripts used to conduct the experiments presented in the paper.
+The directory `aMuSE` contains the implementation of aMuSE/aMuSE* and the scripts used to conduct the experiments presented in the paper.

 #### oOP